friendly/matlib/README.md

 Version 0.9.2

-These functions are mainly for tutorial purposes in learning matrix algebra ideas using R. In some cases, functions are provided for concepts available elsewhere in R, but where the function call or name is not obvious.
-In other cases, functions are provided to show or demonstrate an algorithm, sometimes providing a `verbose =` argument to print the details of computations.
+These functions are mainly for tutorial purposes in teaching & learning matrix algebra ideas using R. In some cases, functions are provided for concepts or computations available elsewhere in R, but where the name is not obvious.
+In other cases, we provide cover functions to show or demonstrate an algorithm in more detailsometimes providing a `verbose =` argument to print the details of computations.

-In addition, a collection of functions are provided for drawing vector diagrams in 2D and 3D.
+In addition, a collection of functions are provided for drawing vector diagrams in 2D and 3D, illustrating various concepts of linear algebra more concretely than has been available before.

 ## Installation